Angecalais97/Azure-zero-to-hero/Day-10/02-create-vm.md

 # Create VM using Azure CLI
+### Start by loging in to azure
+---
+az login
+---

 ### Start with creating a Resource Group

 ```
 az group create --name learn-azure-cli --location eastus
+az group list --output table

 ```

 ### Set the Resource Group as default (Optional)